lokyshin/Cisco-IPSec-VPN-Install/README.md

 # Cisco-IPSec-VPN-Install
-This is a one-key file to install Cisco IPSec VPN on CentOS or Ubuntu Server.
+This is a one-key file to install Cisco IPSec VPN on CentOS/Ubuntu/Debian/Fedora Server.
 It will be stable when you connect your iPhone/Anroid/PC/Mac to your CentOS/Ubuntu Server with this tool in China.
 And the only thing you should do is typing several words based on the tips.
 So enjoy it if you have one VPS (CentOS/Ubuntu/Debian/Fedora) with XEN/KVM/OpenVZ.